LARG/robotics-2018/documentation/codebase_tutorial.md

 * * *

 This tutorial is intended to provide some familiarity with the basics of the Austin Villa codebase for the purpose of controlling robot behaviors, vision, and localization.
-Any feedback or requests for clarification may be sent to [Jacob Menashe](https://github.com/jmenashe).
+Any feedback or requests for clarification may be sent to [Josiah Hanna](https://github.com/jpha226).

-Please refer to the [Nao Intro](general_setup.md) to run the initial robot setup before proceeding with this tutorial.
+Please refer to the [Nao Intro](class_setup.md) to run the initial robot setup before proceeding with this tutorial.

 * * *

 ### Hello World

 This section will walk you through creating a simple Hello World program on the Nao.
-This assumes you've completed the [nao setup](general_setup.md).
+This assumes you've completed the [nao setup](class_setup.md).

 1. Open five terminal windows - this isn't always necessary, but will help with debugging.
 2. SSH into the nao with the first one, and run `nao stop`.
 When the nao is stopped, run `naoqi`